machineware-gmbh/vcml/doc/logging.md

 # VCML Logging
-VCML uses a centralized logging system provided by MWR that allows its individual components and models to report on everything that happens during the simulation.
+VCML uses a centralized logging system provided by libmwr that allows its individual components and models to report on everything that happens during the simulation.
 Log messages are split into four categories, listed below in priority order: